 Beyond how comfortable a mattress feels when initially going to bed, the real test of whether a mattress is a good fit depends on the level of refresh and rejuvenation felt on waking.
 Whether too soft or too firm, sleeping on the wrong mattress results in poor sleep and an achy body.
-Make sure you’re taking your sleeper type into consideration, body type, and the needs of others who might share a sleeping space with you.
+Make sure you’re considering your sleeper type, body type, and the needs of others who might share a sleeping space with you.

 Body type and sleeping style determine whether a hard or soft mattress offers better sleep.

-Body weight determines how much sink the mattress offers.
-An individual with a lower body weight stays more atop a mattress while an individual with a higher body weight sinks down more into the mattress.
+Your weight determines how much sink the mattress offers.
+An individual with a lower body weight stays more atop a mattress while an individual with a higher body weight sinks more into the mattress.